 - 1. On the third day there was a wedding in Cana of Galilee, and the mother of Jesus was there. - A. On the third day there was a wedding in Cana of Galilee, - 1. third day- Gr. tritos hemera - a.
 This was the third day after leaving John the Baptist. - b.
 Three is the number of redemption.
-When the term "third day" is mentioned, there is a redemptive aspect to it.
+When the words "third day" are mentioned there is a redemptive aspect to it.
 Here we see that Jesus redeems a shameful lack into a joyous abundance by turning water into wine.